Acoustics and Acoustic

 Why choose Druk?

 We have many years of sound testing experience and endeavour to provide a professional cost effective service that meets our customer's needs.
 In addition Approved Document E requires that:

 "Test bodies conducting testing should preferably have UKAS accreditation

 (or a European equivalent) for field measurements.
 The ODPM also regards

-in mind, Druk are UKAS accredited for the purpose of pre-completion sound insulation
+With this requirement in mind, Druk Limited is a UKAS accredited testing laboratory (No. 4507) for the purpose of pre-completion sound insulation testing.